 The following is a method of literacy center management that works for me in my classroom.
-We call our literacy centers “ABC Work Time” in the beginning of the year and “Word Work Time” the second half of the year.
-Please note that different methods of center management work for different teachers, it all depends on what you are most comfortable with and what your program expectations are.
+We call our literacy centers “ABC Work.”
+Please note that different methods of center management work for different teachers, it all depends on what you are most comfortable with and what your program requirements are.
 There is no one “right way” to manage centers, you must choose what is best for you, your students, and your program.

 I have 4 tables in my classroom, each table is color coded and seats six.
 I have red, yellow, blue, and green tables, all table colors are distinguished by the color of the supply caddy.
 Each student is assigned to a color coded table, that is their “table group” but they are free to choose which chair they will sit in at that table.
 For literacy centers students are grouped by ability levels, this means that the table group assignments also need to be ability grouped.
 For example, all the students who can identify only 5 letters or less are assigned to the yellow table, all students who know more than 10 letters are assigned to the red table and so on.
 You will need to test your students to determine their levels.
 My color table groups remain the same for math centers.

 What do the students do at the tables?

 Each table has an assigned activity that they must complete each day.
 Once the students have completed their assigned activity they are free to choose any of the materials available in the literacy center.
 There are 4 assigned activities per week, one per table.
 The students rotate to a different table each day to complete a total of 4 assigned activities per week at literacy centers, Friday is catch-up day or free choice.

 Here is an example of what the rotation might look like:

 - Red group @ red table- Chicka Chicka Boom Boom tree activity

 - Blue group @ blue table- T-chart letter sort, upper vs. lowercase letters

 - Yellow group@ yellow table- curvy vs. straight letters venn diagram sort